Deciding which chemotherapy drugs to use

 - Types of cancer treatments given in the past

-Doctors try to give chemotherapy at levels high enough to cure or control the cancer, while keeping side effects at a minimum.
+Doctors try to give chemo at levels high enough to cure or control the cancer, while keeping side effects at a minimum.
 They also try to avoid multiple drugs that have similar side effects.

-On the other hand, some chemotherapy drugs (as well as radiation treatments) work by producing these same types of free radical ions.
+Certain vitamins, such as A, E, and C act as antioxidants.
+This means that they can prevent formation of ions (free radicals) that damage DNA.
+This damage is thought to have an important role in causing cancer.
+But some chemotherapy drugs (as well as radiation treatments) work by producing these same types of free radical ions.
 These ions severely damage the DNA of cancer cells so the cells are unable to grow and reproduce.
-Some scientists believe that taking high doses of antioxidants during treatment may make chemotherapy or radiation less effective.
+Some scientists believe that taking high doses of antioxidants during treatment may make chemo or radiation less effective.

 Few studies have been done to thoroughly test this theory.

-Until we know more about the effects of vitamins on chemotherapy drugs, many oncologists recommend the following during chemotherapy:
+But until we know more about the effects of vitamins on chemo, many doctors recommend the following during chemo treatment: